nnatebach/Troy-University-CS2255/README.md

 ------ Selection Sort - selectionSortArray ------

-Task: to sort values of an array in ascending order Data in: the array, the array size
+Task: to sort values of an array in ascending order<br />
+Data in: the array, the array size<br />
 Data out: the sorted array